 The hard part about drawing donkey boys from life is getting them to stay still.
 If they do well, I reward them with Skittles and baby carrots.

-I made this illustration warning about the perils of clowns bearing cigars around 2001.
-Now in the year 2026, with all the AI imagery out there, working digitally and realistically seems rather naive.
-I like to think that Pleasure Island is a low-tech sanctuary, where dudes are forced to cut down on their screen time, because it’s almost impossible to use a smartphone with hooves.
+I like to fancy that Pleasure Island is a low-tech sanctuary, where dudes are forced to cut down on their screen time (it is hard to use a smartphone with hooves).